Painatalman/remake-docs/site-src/a-simple-example-app.md

 <img class="image--small image--border" src="/static/todo-app.gif">

-⭐️ **Features:**
-* A user can sign up for an account to create their own todo list
-* A user can add new items to a list
-* A user can edit the text of each item
-* A user can remove each item
-* A user can reorder their todos by dragging them
-* A user can share thier todo list with a friend

 This is a real app.
 You can try it by [installing Remake](/install-and-setup), adding this code to your `app/pages/app-index.hbs` template, and opening `http://localhost:3000`!

+Really, this is all you need for a TODO app in Remake.
+But this app allows for more than just managing items in a list!

+### ⭐️ Features of the app
+Besides its code simplicity, what makes this TODO app so interesting is that it allows **managing list items per user**.

+With this app, each user can:

+* sign up for an account to create their own todo list
+* add new items to a list
+* edit the text of each item
+* remove each item in their list
+* reorder their todos by dragging them
+* share their todo list with a friend

 ### How is this possible?

+This is possible because Remakes takes a different approach from the *status quo*, one that opens up a lot of possibilities!

 While most frameworks treat HTML as static, Remake treats HTML as the source of dynamic data, letting you add web app capabilities directly to an HTML template.

-This is a different approach from the status quo, but opens up a lot of possibilities.

 <div class="spacer--16"></div>